 This report presents grace period information on subsidized QHP enrollees as required by RCW 48.43.039.
-It includes as much data as is available for the 2015 calendar year, which includes data from January 1, 2015 through September 25, 2015.
-At the end of September premium aggregation functionality for qualified health plans offered in the individual market was removed from Washington Healthplanfinder.
+It includes as much data as is available for the 2016 calendar year, which includes data from January 1, 2016 through October, 31, 2016.

+Note: At the end of September, 2015 premium aggregation functionality for qualified health plans offered in the individual market was removed from Washington Healthplanfinder.
 At that point, issuers of qualified health plans became responsible for managing enrollee payments, including monitoring and notifying enrollees in the grace period.
-Moving forward, all of the data required by for this report will need to be generated for issuers and provided to the Exchange on an annual basis.
+As a result, all of the data required for this report is now generated by issuers of qualified health plans and is provided to the Exchange on an annual basis.